-MF6010 Legal, Ethical and Professional Standards in Marriage and Family TherapyCredit Hours:

-The content of this course is based on the standards of the ethics codes of Florida Board of Social Worker, Family and Marriage Therapy, and Mental Health, along with the American Association for Marriage and Therapy (AAMFT), updated in 2015.
-Legal and Ethical Issues in MFT is a survey of current issues relating to ethical practice, legal responsibility, and professional issues in family therapy and counseling.
+MF6010 Legal, Ethical and Professional Standards in Marriage and Family Therapy Credit Hours: 3 to ethical practice, legal responsibility, and professional issues in family therapy and counseling.
 This course is designed specifically to meet the educational requirements for students in the Marriage, Couple and Family Therapy Program.
 The course addresses issues such as confidentiality, informed consent, dual relationships, therapist liability, major trends, legal considerations, and ethical issues relative to the practice of relational therapy.
 It includes models for ethical decision making, working with the legal system and relevant aspects of family law.
 The course material applies to MFT practice when providing services to families and to clients seeking individual counseling to address their relationship.